CaptainExasperated/Readthedocs-Tutorial/docs/noise.markdown

 <h3>MODEL=PRE-CALCULATED</h3>
 The noise trajectory is directly determined by the “SEED” parameter of the noise_param input dictionary.

-- The seed may be a two-dimensional iterable consisting of "N_L2" rows and Nt columns of complex numbers, where each row represents the noise trajectory of a given bath, $z_{n,t}$.
+- The seed may be a two-dimensional iterable consisting of "N_L2" rows and Nt columns of complex numbers, where each row represents the noise trajectory of a given bath, $$z_{n,t}$$.

 Example:
 ```